LJacksonPan/RaTrack/README.md

 | RaTrack   | 74.16  | 31.50 | 60.17 | 67.27| 77.83| 42.65| 14.71|
 | RaTrack (Improved)| 80.33| 34.58 | 59.37 | 62.80| 77.07| 54.41| 13.24|

-If you are interested in evaluating the predictions with our version of AB3DMOT evaluation, please contact us.
+If you are interested in evaluating the predictions with our version of AB3DMOT evaluation*, please contact us.

+## 💬 Q&A

+**Q: Regarding Our Modified AB3DMOT Evaluation Code**

+A: Due to time constraints, we were not able to implement and integrate a differentiable clustering method into our pipeline.
+However, all local and global features are utilised and passed through during the clustering process.
+Adding a carefully selected and implemented differentiable clustering method could be a potential future work to further improve the pipeline's performance.

+**Q: Why DBSCAN?**

+A: Due to our time limits, we were not able to implement and integrate a differentiable clustering method into our pipeline.
+However, all local and global features are utilised and passed through during the clustering process.
+Adding a mindfully selected and implemented differentiable clustering method could be a potential future work to further improve the pipeline's performance.

 ## 👏 Acknowledgements